NEW ZEALAND LIGHTHOUSES

 The Constabulary also insisted that a wrought iron door and shutters (now removed) be installed on the light house for protection.
 10

-On 5 November 1881, 1500 troops invaded the peaceful, unfortified village of Parihaka, Te Whiti and Tohu were arrested, and their followers harassed and dispersed and the village and crops destroyed. a
+On 5 November 1881, 1500 troops invaded the peaceful, unfortified village of Parihaka, Te Whiti and Tohu were arrested, and their followers harassed and dispersed and the village and crops destroyed.
+57

-The troops finally left mid-February the following year. a
+The troops finally left mid-February the following year.
+57

 After the land dispute, the surrounding area was settled by mainly Pakeha dairy farmers and the lighthouse became one of the least isolated stations.
 10